razie/gremlins/Gremlins.markdown

 like adding libraries to Java, I feel that a new framework of concepts and constructs is needed, to become the fabric for all the new constructs.

 While the BPM guys claim "we've got it" they're right.
-But so are the BPEL boys and the XPDL gals while the YAWL deserves a big "Hurah"....YET we're left to pick up the pieces in all and any language.
+But so did BPEL, XPDL, YAWL etc....YET we're left to pick up the pieces in all and any language.
-There is no low-level workflow that we can use and all we can do is use all kinds of graphic designers, design all kinds of XML representation and interact with 3rd party engines which require yet more integration to interact with 3rd party systems, while at every step, simplicity is sacrificed on the altar of...well, I don't know!
+There is no light workflow that we can use and all we can do is use all kinds of graphic designers, design all kinds of XML representation and interact with 3rd party engines which require yet more integration to interact with 3rd party systems, while at every step, simplicity is sacrificed on the altar of...well, I don't know!